Marshall (film): Plot

 At trial, Spell testifies that Strubing's husband inflicted the bruises through repeated acts of spousal abuse.
 That night, he went to ask Strubing for money to pay off a debt, finding a distraught Strubing wanting to have sex with him.
 Spell consented, and the two had several sexual encounters that night.
 Strubing then panicked about being found out and being pregnant.
 Spell tried to drive her to a doctor, but Strubing had to hide in the back seat when the patrolman questioned him.
 A hysterical Strubing forced Spell to stop by a bridge where she ran out and tried to kill herself.
 When Spell tried to stop her, she scratched him and jumped off the bridge.
 But she survived and flagged down a motorist making up a desperate story about rape.
 When Willis asks why Spell didn't tell the truth to begin with, Spell talks about how black men get tortured and lynched in his native Louisiana for having sex with white women.
 Over Willis's objections, Judge Foster, who is shown to be horrified by Spell's revelation as are the members of the jury, allows Spell's statement to stand.

 Before the verdict, Marshall has to leave for a case in Mississippi.
 A desperate Willis offers Spell a much lighter plea bargain, but Spell feels emboldened enough to turn it down.
 The night before Marshall leaves, he and Friedman prepare the closing statement that Friedman then delivers on his own.
 The Southern white woman has now become the jury forewoman, and she ultimately delivers a "not guilty" verdict.
+Soon after the verdict, the jury bursts into applause making Joseph Spell overjoyed.
 Friedman happily breaks the news over the phone to Marshall, who moves on to his next case.
 Closing credits note that Friedman went on to work in many civil rights cases, while Marshall himself has an illustrious career as the American Civil Rights Movement's principal legal strategist and the first African American Justice on the Supreme Court of the United States.